Sclerotherapy – essence and goals of the procedure

 *The price includes 2 free check-ups within 30 days.

-**The number of procedures and the method is determined after a detailed paid examination (100 BGN) with Doppler ultrasound of the venous system and individual assessment of the condition of each patient.
+**The number of procedures and the method is determined after a detailed paid examination (100 BGN) with a Doppler ultrasound of the venous system and individual assessment of the condition of each patient.

 In order not to disturb the peace during the procedures, we prefer initial contact via e-mail.
 We will contact you by phone as soon as possible after that and you will be able to take advantage of a -10% discount!